suabochica/react-nanodegree/react_native/reactnd_slbenitezd_project_udacicards/README.md

 Udacicards Project Solution
 ===========================

-This is my final assessment project for Udacity's React Native course
+This is my final assessment project for Udacity's React Native course.
+Application tested in Android OS on the Redmi MD5 device.

 Run the project
 ---------------